-India has ratified the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral agreement developed jointly by the Council of Europe and the OECD that was opened for signature to all countries in June 2011.
+Gabon has signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters at a ceremony today at the OECD.
+Gabon is the seventh African country to sign the Convention since it was opened for signature to all countries in June 2011.

 Cameroon has become the 65th signatory of the Multilateral Convention on Mutual Administrative Assistance in Tax Matters, the most powerful international instrument to fight international tax avoidance and evasion.

 Andorra has become the 48th signatory to an OECD Declaration that commits countries to end bank secrecy for tax purposes.